What is Catalysis?

 Types of catalyst

-(i) Positive catalyst: The catalyst which activates the rate of reaction is called positive catalyst.
+(i) Positive catalyst: The catalyst which activates the rate of reaction is called a positive catalyst.

-(ii) Negative catalyst: The catalyst which deactivates the rate of reaction is called negative catalyst.
+(ii) Negative catalyst: The catalyst which deactivates the rate of reaction is called a negative catalyst.

-(iii) Auto catalyst: When any product forms during any chemical- reaction acts like the catalyst for the same chemical reaction then it is called auto catalyst.
+(iii) Auto catalyst: When any product forms during any chemical- reaction act like the catalyst for the same chemical reaction then it is called an auto catalyst.

 (iv) Induced catalyst: When the product of any chemical reaction acts like the catalyst of any other chemical reaction then it is called induced catalyst.

-The compressed condensed nitrogenous substance found to be in microbes or micro organism through which the process of fermentation is performed is called enzyme.
+The compressed condensed nitrogenous substance found to be in microbes or microorganism through which the process of fermentation is performed is called an enzyme.
 This is present in the cells of every living creature and it is responsible and fully accountable for the various metabolic activities taking place in the living beings.

-Enzymes are sometime called bio chemical catalysts.
-Thus enzymes are condensed substances like protein and these act like contact catalyst and provoke the decomposition process to complex high organic substance into simpler substance.
-The enzymes are very exclusive and they perform single activity of a time.
+Enzymes are sometimes called biochemical catalysts.
+Thus enzymes are condensed substances like protein and these act like contact catalysts and provoke the decomposition process to complex high organic substances into a simpler substance.
+The enzymes are very exclusive and they perform a single activity of the time.
 The activities of enzymes are abruptly diminished or vanished in the presence of any toxic substance at high temperature.
 At ordinary temperature enzyme functions optimally.